MicrosoftDocs/customer-insights/ci-docs/data/user-roles.md

 > Marketing contributors can only create segments and measures from customer profiles, unified activities, segments, and customer measures.
 This permission has limited functionality in some areas compared to the Contributor role.
 > Marketing contributors can't search for customers in the *customers* view.

+### Marketing contributor role examples

+The following examples demonstrate the use of the Marketing contributor role.

+#### Multi-geo example

+Contoso has two lines of businesses - Real Estate and Retail in two different countries – USA and Canada.
+They have different sets of marketing users for each country who are tasked to tailor specific marketing campaigns that are unique to a country.
+These users are interested in seeing the unified view of customers across the two businesses (Real Estate and Retail) within the same country.
+Even though the probability of customers shopping in both the countries is low, the business wants to ensure that the profiles are unified within a country and not across.
+There are no restrictions or limitations for viewing the data across businesses and countries and they prefer a single Customer Insights - Data environment rather than setting up one environment for each country.

+#### Multi-brand example

+An organization owns two different lines of businesses Automobile and Luxury retail.
+They own car dealerships including Sales and Services for six car brands and have five luxury retail stores with online presence.
+A single marketing team operates within the organization across these two different lines of businesses.
+This marketing team would like to unify profiles within each line of business.
+The same marketing team is working on the data and there's no specific access control or compliance requirement.
+They would like to work on a single environment of Customer Insights - Data and don't wish to create one environment for each line of business.

 ## Contributor

 - All permissions available to the Viewer.